The Art of the Street

 What is magical about this city?
 These artists will use their transformative skills to interact with all elements of urban architecture – the walls, benches, lampposts, street signs, gutters, trash cans and more – claiming elements of the street as their canvas to create, communicate and re-invent in seriously unexpected ways.
 Illusion and anamorphic artists will transform our idea of public space with pop-up art events and optical images that draw crowds of spectators and bend perceptions.
 The entire exhibit will be interactive and edifying, creating fun and educational family paths (and endless selfie possibilities).

 Capturing a worldwide scene at this unprecedented moment, this is a fantastic city transformed by the greatest urban artists in the world.
 After experiencing "Magic City" you will never look at a city in the same way again.
-Witness it yourself from October 1st at the "Magic City" World Premier in Dresden!
+Witness it yourself at the "Magic City" in Munich and Stockholm!

 Visit our MAGIC CITY website.